tylerwray/me/src/content/tutorials/phoenix-live-view-ecommerce/index.md

 ## Introduction

-I've heard alot of buzz over the last ~3 years about [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view), so I wanted to actually build something to test it out!
+I've seen a good amount of buzz over the last ~3 years about [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view), so I wanted to actually build something to see it's merit.
+Elixir has been one of my favorite programming languages, Phoniex one of my favorite web frameworks, so I'm excited to dive in.

 At it's core, Phoenix LiveView is a framework for writing real-time web applications using a programming langauage loved by many; [Elixir](https://elixir-lang.org/).
+The real-time aspect is very interesting, as is the component-based semantics using a language like Elixir.

 ## What to expect

-We're going to build an ecommerce application powered by [Stripe](https://stripe.com) and Phoenix LiveView.
-Along the way learning about Phoenix LiveView, some basics of Stripe, and tailwindcss.
+We're going to build an eCommerce application powered by [Stripe](https://stripe.com) and Phoenix LiveView.

 The stack we will use in this tutorial —